WendyOwegi/studio/PROJECT_PLANNING.md

 ### 1.2.
 Overall Description

 #### 1.2.1.
 Product Perspective
-Event Horizon Planner is a self-contained web application.
+Eventbase is a self-contained web application.
 It is built on a modern tech stack (Next.js, React) and utilizes Genkit for its AI features.
 It is intended to be a one-stop-shop for users planning events.

 #### 1.2.2.
 Product Functions
 - **Blog Management:** CRUD operations for blog posts.